skwid138/git_terminal-scavenger-hunt/README.md

 5. `git pull` vs `git clone` (which you have used)
 6. `git stash`

-## JavaScript Practice Homework
+## JavaScript Practice (Homework Tonight)
-Find an [Edabit](https://edabit.com/explore) problem you haven't solved.
-Solve it in your script file, commit these changes with git and push them to GitHub.
-Next add a simple README.md to the project and use [Markdown](https://guides.github.com/features/mastering-markdown/) to document what this repo is about.
+If you get through all the above, start on tonight's homework.
+Here is a preview: _Find an [Edabit](https://edabit.com/explore) problem you haven't solved.
+Solve it in your script file, commit these changes with git and push them to GitHub._